sadanandpai/frontend-mini-challenges/native/machine-coding/Unit converter/README.md

 # Unit-converter

 # Description

+This is a simple Front-end JS program that converts measurements between feet and inches, and vice versa.
+It takes both integer and decimal values as input and provides accurate conversions.
-This is my 1st project in my internship of Code Clause where I have made a very simple Stopwatch using i)HTML ii)CSS & iii)JS
+This is my project where I have made a very simple Unit Converter using i)HTML ii)CSS & iii)JS